chef/chef-web-docs/content/resources/service/_index.md

 - property: pattern
   ruby_type: String
   required: false
-  default_value: The value provided to service_name or the resource blocks name
+  default_value: The value provided to 'service_name' or the resource block's name
   new_in: null
   description_list:
   - markdown: The pattern to look for in the process table.